Narges825/MOR-Descriptor-Systems-IRKA/README.md

 Characteristics:

-- Standard IRKA formulation for DAEs
+- Standard IRKA formulation for descriptor systems
-- No explicit handling of the polynomial part
+- No explicit polynomial part matching
 - Serves as a baseline implementation
-- Useful for comparison with modified approaches
+- Used for comparison with modified methods

 Limitations:

-- High-frequency errors grow significantly
+- High-frequency errors increase significantly
-- Polynomial part mismatch leads to unbounded approximation errors
+- Polynomial part mismatch leads to unstable approximation behavior

 ---